Interstitial lung disease

 Shortness of breath is a main symptom of interstitial lung disease.
 You may breathe faster or need to take deep breaths:

-- Over time, you may notice it while doing less strenuous activity such as bathing or dressing, and as the disease worsens, while eating or talking.
+- Over time, it can occur with less strenuous activity such as bathing or dressing, and as the disease worsens, even with eating or talking.

 Most people with this condition also have a dry cough.
 A dry cough means you do not cough up any mucus or sputum.

-Over time, weight loss, muscle and joint pain, and fatigue are also present.
+Over time, weight loss, fatigue, and muscle and joint pain are also present.

 People with more advanced ILD may have: